Christmas Comes But Once a Year (Mad Men): Plot

-Glenn breaks into the Francis house with a friend and vandalizes it- breaking things and dumping trash and food everywhere.
+Glenn breaks into the Francis house with a friend and vandalizes it—breaking things and dumping trash and food everywhere.
 The family returns home and is distressed at the state of their house.
-Betty offers to let Sally sleep in her room, but Sally discovers her room is untouched- except for a bracelet that reveals to her who the culprit was.
+Betty offers to let Sally sleep in her room, but Sally discovers her room is untouched—except for a bracelet that reveals to her who the culprit was.
 She smiles, pleased.

 Don returns to his apartment, only to realize he forgot his keys at work.
 He tries to knock on Phoebe's door, but she is not home, so he calls his secretary, Allison.
-When she arrives, Don hits on her and the two have sex- a line Don has never crossed before.
+When she arrives, Don hits on her and the two have sex—a line Don has never crossed before.

 The next day, the office is in shambles after the party, and Don and Roger commiserate over having to degrade themselves to appeal to Garner and their clients.
 Peggy apologizes again to Freddy and discusses her situation with her boyfriend with him.
 He advises her not sleep with him until marriage if she wants him to respect her, but that if she is unsure about marriage, she should not lead him on as that is physically uncomfortable for him.
 Allison eagerly greets Don in his office.
-However, he merely thanks her from bringing his keys and hints that they are to pretend their encounter never happened.
+However, he merely thanks her for bringing his keys and hints that they are to pretend their encounter never happened.
 He gives her a $100 bonus that thanks her for her hard work, leaving her feeling rejected and hurt.

 As the episode ends, Peggy is revealed to have slept with Mark, who continues to believe he is Peggy's first time.
 She remains uncertain about their relationship and her decision.
 The final shot shows Don gathering the presents for his children.